TokenMarketNet/sto/README.rst

-A tool and Python API for issuing out and managing out security tokens.
+A tool and Python library for issuing out and integrating security tokens.

 .. image:: https://badges.gitter.im/TokenMarketNet/sto.svg